hammadahamed/hammadahamed/README.md

 I'm a Fullstack Developer in both Web and Mobile application.

 I love Flutter & Javascript.
-My idea is to learn by creating products, Keeping up with the tech trends and adapting it if its good.
+My idea is to learn by creating products, Keeping up with the tech trends and adopting it if its good.

 When I'm not working, I'm probably working-out in the Gym or with my Boxing bag, or trying out different kinds of food 🍜